Truck Accidents Are Among The Deadliest Crashes On Philadelphia Roadways

 Unfortunately, too many trucking companies put profit ahead of safety and pressure their drivers to engage in unsafe behaviors behind the wheel.
 When that happens, the risk of an accident dramatically increases, and in most cases, it’s another road user who pays the price.

 Accidents involving large trucks can be complex as there are usually multiple parties involved.
 Trucking companies typically have a host of insurance providers, attorneys and investigators ready to take action on their behalf.
 That’s why you need an experienced Philadelphia truck accident attorney on your side.
-If you have been injured or lost a loved one in a truck crash, contact the attorneys at Villari, Brandes & Giannone, P.C. today.
+If you have been injured or lost a loved one in a truck crash, contact the attorneys at Villari, Giannone and Matteo today.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."